ApiLogicServer/Docs/docs/Behave-Logic-Report.md

 >  The sample Scenarios below were chosen to illustrate the basic patterns of using rules.
 Open the disclosure box (_"Tests - and their logic..."_) to see the implementation and notes.

+The following report was created during test suite execution.

 &nbsp;